 Lymphoedema

-When the lymphatic system does not work properly, or when the need for lymphatic drainage is bigger than the lymphatic system can cope with, the build-up of too much protein-rich fluid in the tissue results in swelling of that part of the body.
+When the lymphatic system does not work properly, or when the need for lymphatic drainage is bigger than the lymphatic system can cope with, the build-up of too much protein-rich fluid in the tissue results in the swelling of that part of the body.

 Lymphoedema usually affects the limbs (arms and legs) although it may also involve the trunk, breast, head and neck or genital area.